It’s easier than you might think for teens to buy restricted e-cigarette devices online

 In August, the American Lung Association, the American Academy of Pediatrics and several other US health organizations urged the FDA to act against these online loopholes, calling their failure to do so an “unlawful withholding of agency action.”

-Carr said some policy changes could help restrict young people’s access to these products.
+Carr and Harati both agreed that some policy changes could help restrict young people’s access to these products.

 “Prohibiting tobacco sales completely, or states putting some more restrictions on how the products are delivered to people, can help make e-cigarettes harder to purchase,” he said.
 “Reducing the attractiveness of the products can help, too.”